 Atento announces successful capital raise

-Kyma Capital, MCI and other key investors have provided new financing to support Atento
+Kyma Capital, MCI affiliate, and other key investors have provided new financing to support Atento

 Atento engaged Houlihan Lokey as financial advisor to assist with the fundraising